 Avengers: Endgame is notable for the box office records it has broken.
 It was the first film to score one billion nominal dollars within its opening week, and it became the highest-grossing film of all time without adjusting for inflation when it outgrossed James Cameron's 2009 Avatar in nominal dollars on July 20th, 2019.
+(Avatar would retake the title in 2021 following a re-release in China.)
 Adjusting for inflation, it is the fifth-highest-grossing film of all time, falling about a billion dollars short of the highest-grossing film of all time with inflation, 1939's Gone with the Wind, and about half a billion dollars short of Avatar.

 Tom Holland was actually only given his lines, after he'd spoiled previous films to the point of it becoming a meme.
 In scenes involving green screening, he didn't even know who he was talking to.
 This is why the only actors he actually shared the screen with until the funeral were Robert Downey Jr. and Gwyneth Paltrow.

 According to the directors, Tony's funeral was given the production codename "The Wedding".
 According to Tom Holland during an appearance on Jimmy Kimmel Live, him and the rest of the cast didn't realize it was Tony Stark's funeral until they noticed that Robert Downey Jr. wasn't on set and everyone was wearing black.
-The only ones at the funeral that knew beforehand were Chris Evans and Gwyneth Paltrow.
+The only ones at the funeral that knew beforehand were Chris Evans (who again had read the whole script) and Gwyneth Paltrow.

 Jeremy Renner genuinely didn't know what was happening while shooting the opening scene of Clint's family disappearing, as he hadn't seen the script for Avengers: Infinity War at that point.